DLR-SC/tigl/doc/installation.md

 will update the git submodule, build the code generator and invoke the code generator on the input files in the directory `cpacs_gen_input/`.

+@subsection cpacsstylechecker Check the CPACS schema on style and syntax

+After a change on the `cpacs_schema.xsd`, users can execute the external `cpacs-schema-tool` to check the schema on correctness and style.
+Since it is also used by the CPACS maintainers, this can avoid overhead when merging the changes coming from TiGL into the main CPACS repository.
+There are a few commands to solve different tasks:

+    pixi run test-schema

+verifies canonical formatting and XSD compilation.

+    pixi run lint-schema

+checks CPACS conventions, references, reachability, prefixes, and XSD validity.

+    pixi run format-schema

+creates a new file based on the current schema that normalizes ordering, attributes, whitespace, and redundant occurrence defaults.
+Before application, a copy of the current schema called `cpacs_schema.xsd.backup` is made.

+    pixi run check-schema

+combines the both calls of `pixi run test-schema` and `pixi run lint-schema`.

 @subsection thirdpartysources Vendored third-party sources

 Two dependencies that aren't (fully) available as conda-forge packages are vendored directly in the repository: